The most popular questions in agile retrospectives

 Duration: 5-15 minutes | Goal: Setting the stage

-Idea: If our last sprint would be a face, which one would it be?
-Let them choose from the given images and explain their choice.
+The basic idea: If our last sprint was one of these animal faces, which one would it be?
+Have the team choose from the given images and explain their choice.

 If you like this check-in game, you will find many more here: The 15 best online retrospective games - feel free to take a look at them 🙂.

-If you're interested in other popular, more offbeat retrospective methods, such as the sailboat retrospective or the Mario Kart retrospective, you can find them here: List of creative retrospective ideas for beginners and professionals.
-I am sure you will find there 🙂 .
+If you’re interested in other popular, more offbeat retrospective methods, such as the sailboat retrospective or the Mario Kart retrospective, you can find them here: List of creative retrospective ideas for beginners and professionals .
+I’m sure you’ll find something there 🙂 .

 As you may have seen, you can even open these retrospectives in our retrospective tool: Echometer.
 It helps you to organize the retrospective in a fun and productive way.